Installing a Column Radiator Cost

 Building Regulations for Installing Column Radiators

-- Any work involving connections to a gas boiler must be carried out by a qualified Gas Safe engineer to comply with legal safety standards.
+- Any work involving connections to a gas boiler must be carried out by a qualified Gas Safe registered engineer to comply with legal safety standards.

 Types of Column Radiators